CrisGiacomazzi/Indometh-Models/README.md

 The residual variance dropped by nearly half, which means the distance between the model's predictions and the actual patient plasma concentrations has shrunk.

 Transitioning to a micro-constant 2-compartment approach successfully handles this structural complexity while yielding much more precise, physiologically accurate parameter estimates for clearance and volume.

+## Practical aplication

+- The optimization for V1 (Central Volume), V2 (Peripheral Volume), and Q (Intercompartmental Clearance) by this model permit accurately simulate human plasma concentration curves before the first dose is ever given to a human volunteer.

 # Source